MadScienceZone/lumos/README.md

 # Domain Name
 This project was originally created when our domain name was `alchemy.com`.
 We have now moved to `madscience.zone`.
-Any lingering references in documentation, source code, PCB images, etc., which reference `alchemy.com` should instead now refer to `madscience.zone`.
+Any lingering references in documentation, source code, PCB images, etc., which reference `alchemy.com` are now outdated and should instead be considered to refer to `madscience.zone`.

 # See Also
 More information about the project may be found at [www.madscience.zone/lumos](https://www.madscience.zone/lumos).